What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 Is There a Full Shade Grass Species?

 When shopping for grass seed, it is important to choose a shade-tolerant species that is well adapted for your region.
-Grass seed that’s adapted for Texas may not do well when planted in regions far from such environs.
+Grass seeds that are adapted for Texas may not do well when planted in regions far from such environments.

 How to Get Grass to Grow in Shade